 The 2026 Notes are Berry LLC's senior unsecured obligations and rank equally in right of payment with all of our other senior indebtedness and senior to any of our subordinated indebtedness.
 The 2026 Notes are fully and unconditionally guaranteed on a senior unsecured basis by Berry Corp and certain of its subsidiaries.
 C&J and C&J Management do not guarantee the 2026 Notes.
-Macpherson Energy and certain of its subsidiaries became guarantors of the 2026 Notes on January 4, 2024 and February 8, 2024 pursuant to supplemental indentures.

 The indenture governing the 2026 Notes contains customary covenants and events of default (in some cases, subject to grace periods).
-We were in compliance with all covenants under the 2026 Notes as of March 31, 2024.
+We were in compliance with all covenants under the 2026 Notes as of June 30, 2024.